adg29/vanishingny/README.md

 # About Vanishing NY

-As more buildings, businesses, and venues in NY vanish, the contributoions to this data repository help visualize and commemorate their impact and history.
+This data repository help visualize and commemorate their impact and history of buildings, businesses, and venues that have vanished in NY.

 ## Data

-Both `txt` and `csv` contain identical data, but in different formats.
+`vanishingny.csv` is the master list of all collected records.
+You will also find `txt` and `csv` files that contain identical data separated by year.
 These files contain the most recent data that has been cobtributed to the project.

 Use the `csv` data to create useful graphics and interactive visualizations.

-`txt2csv.py` converts `txt` formatted data into `csv`.
+`txt2csv.py` converts `txt` formatted data into many individual `csv` files and one master `vanishingny.csv` file.
 Run this command if you add new data to the txt files.

-Or add the data directly to the CSV.
+Or add the data directly to the `csv`.

 Create a pull request and your contribution will be appreciated.